How Long Do Bear Markets Last? - Stash Learn

 • Look at sectors that perform well during bear markets: Consumer staples, health care, and other essential sectors usually withstand bear markets since they’re always in demand.
 Known as defensive stocks, they make great investment opportunities during periods of downturn.

 • Focus on the long term: Remember that no matter how dire the market seems, it will eventually turn around.
+It’s important to select an investment strategy that you are comfortable sticking with during volatile market times.
 You’ll reap more rewards by staying invested for the long haul versus panic selling when times are tough.

 mountains